anamolacharya/anamolacharya/README.md

 I have hands on experience on Software Developing using  Javascript, Node.js, ReactJS, MongoDB, and Java.
 I have also experience on creating/implementing RESTful APIs and host it in AWS Lambda.
 I find myself working in problem-solving, responsive design principles, Agile software developing, and Model View Controller (MVC) methods of organizing code.

 I am enthusiastically open to learn new programming languages, frameworks, and libraries and work on positions that get me involved in any creative and technical areas.

-I am currently working on projects based on MERN stack learning new things simultaneouly.
-Based on my experience in woorking with REST API, I am currently working in a project that will help the user to find the food in a specific location and order it online.
+I am currently working on projects based on the MERN stack learning new things simultaneously.
+Based on my experience in working with REST API, I am currently working in a project that will help the user to find the food in a specific location and order it online.
 I am also working on my personal project where students/professionals can practice the certification tests.
 I would be super happy if you have any exciting projects that I can be a part of.
 The best way to reach out me would be:

 LinkedIn: https://www.linkedin.com/in/anamol-acharya/